e33ivanyauwai/nsx-t-exporter/README.md

 # Prometheus NSX-T Management Node Exporter

 Exposes metrics from NSX-T Management Node REST API to a Prometheus compatible endpoint.
+This is a fork from the original main branch to customize for internal use.

 ## Exporter Configuration